Year 10 Transition Statements in all Tasmanian Schools

-- Vocational Education and Training (VET) through any registered training organisation
+- a Vocational Education and Training (VET) qualification through any registered training organisation

-- an apprenticeship or traineeship, including an Australian School-based Apprenticeship.
+- an apprenticeship or traineeship with an employer.

 - Alternatively, a student could be home educated by a registered home educator, or seek an exemption from the requirement to undertake full-time education and training by completing an Application for Part-time Attendance or Application for Exemption from Attending School.